Edmund Dana Barbour (Source: Harvard University Archives, HUGFP 125.32, Box 1, Folder Barbour)

 The U.S. Patent Office model of the third calculating machine of Edmund Barbour is still preserved in the National Museum of American History (see the photo below).

-It is small brass machine with overall measurement: 5.5 cm x 19 cm x 12.2 cm, which has a rectangular base on which is mounted crosswise a rotating cylinder.
+It is a small brass machine with an overall measurement of 5.5 cm x 19 cm x 12.2 cm, which has a rectangular base on which is mounted crosswise a rotating cylinder.
 The cylinder has nine crosswise grooves that fill somewhat less than a quarter of the surface.

 Metal bands separate the grooves into columns, and each column has a set of nine sliding markers that fit in the grooves.
 Sliding these markers sets a number.
 There also is an array of pins around the cylinder, which is used in carrying.
 There are gears on both sides of the cylinder.